Skip to content

 The 70/20/10 Budget Allocation Framework

-US digital ad spending will reach $413.24 billion in 2026, a 14.2% increase from 2025, according to eMarketer.
+US digital ad spending grew 11% in 2025, and eMarketer projects another 6.6% rise in 2026 (8.9% with political ad spend included), driven by AI-led platform growth.
 Businesses are pouring money into ads.
 But how you distribute your budget across campaign types matters as much as the total number.
 Here’s the framework we use.

 70% to proven performers.
 These are your Search campaigns targeting high-intent keywords that already convert.
 They’re your money makers.
 Don’t get clever with this portion.
 Keep it running on what works.